 Acknowledgements

-My second debt of gratitude goes to all those explorers and scientists and autodidact weirdos who have deliberately tried to explore their own minds and then bore all their friends about it.
+So my first debt of gratitude goes to all those explorers and scientists and autodidact weirdos who have deliberately tried to plumb the depths of their own minds and then bore all their friends about it.

 The question researchers were asking was: how to go about this rigorously?
 Who can we look to for expertise and insight?

-Buddhist techniques showed me one way to more peace and connection, and Buddhism in general gave me a beautiful and influential personal framework for understanding my experience.
-Buddhism showed me what was possible.
-You never stop feeling grateful for that.
+Buddhist techniques showed me a way to more peace and connection, and Buddhism in general gave me a beautiful and influential personal framework for understanding my experience.
+Thus my second debt of gratitude goes to the historic Buddha Shakyamuni.

-Shinzen YoungExcept … I’m still messed up!
-Enter Buddhist teacher Shinzen Young.
-A geeky contemplative neuroscience consultant from Los Angeles, Shinzen was initially ordained in Japanese Vajrayana, and then influenced by S.N.
+After about six years of attending random retreats with random teachers from different Buddhist traditions, I met Shinzen Young.
+Shinzen was initially ordained in Japanese Vajrayana, and then influenced by S.N.
 Goenka’s style of vipassana, by Sasaki Roshi’s style of Zen, and by perennial mystical philosophy more generally.
+The fact that he liked to drink Diet Coke and watch mixed-martial arts in his undershirt while guiding people in meditation over the phone sealed the mentorship deal for me.

 Not only did Shinzen have a whole jungle gym of fascinating meditations to explore, he is also a brilliant translator of Asian ideas and languages.
 Shinzen’s meditation system is built from dynamic categories that anyone can relate to: seeing, hearing, and feeling; flowing or static; present or absent; expanding or contracting, etc. He helped me see how consciousness in the moment is a bit like fluid dynamics, with certain properties and fairly predictable rules of operation.
 He also gave me a way to think about the skills we bring to meditation – among them, concentration, clarity, and equanimity – how each of these “work” in each moment, and the different ways they get trained in different practices.

-My fourth debt of gratitude goes to Shinzen Young, and my friends and colleagues in the lineage of Unified Mindfulness, Shinzen’s school of meditation.
-For a taste of Shinzen’s precision nerdery, I recommend his original 1997 audio series “The Science of Enlightenment” (NOT the same as the eponymous book, published much later).
+My third debt of gratitude goes to Shinzen Young, and my friends and colleagues in the lineage of Unified Mindfulness.
+For a taste of Shinzen’s precision clarity, I recommend his original 1997 audio series “The Science of Enlightenment”.

 Other Influential Books and Teachers